GRBio/Modeling_RETREAT2020/README.md

-# Modeling_RETREAT2020
-Results of Modeling Group in RETREAT GRBIO 2020
+# RETREAT GRBIO 2020

+There are two files:
+1) Slides with the main results
+2) The R code to analyze the data